www-aiqu-no/terraform-azurerm-aks/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/www-aiqu-no/terraform-azurerm-aks)
 ![GitHub issues](https://img.shields.io/github/issues/www-aiqu-no/terraform-azurerm-aks)

 This module will deploy & configure (optional) a managed AKS cluster in Azure.
+It takes ~10 minutes to provision from scratch.
-The official module sadly doesn't seem to be updated too often, and isn't as flexible
+The official module doesn't seem to be updated too often, and isn't as flexible as it should be

+#### Main Features
+- basic or advanced deployment
+- minimal configuraion required
+- Optional customization of roles
+- Optional deploy of 'Log Analytics Solution'

-Please note that this is a work in progress, and any feedback & improvements are welcome!
+Please note that this is a work in progress, and any feedback & improvements are welcome

 - [Terraform Registry](https://registry.terraform.io/modules/www-aiqu-no/aks/azurerm)
 - [Github](https://github.com/www-aiqu-no/terraform-azurerm-aks)